-Julie Ancis serves as the associate vice president for Institute Diversity at Georgia Tech.
-She provides operational leadership for strategic planning and assessment to achieve Georgia Tech’s inclusive excellence vision and diversity and equity goals.
-Julie is also an adjunct professor in the School of Psychology.
-As Co-PI of a $3.8 million Department of Education First in the World Grant with AMAC, she oversees research on the impact of accessible instructional materials for students with disabilities in Minority Serving Institutions.
-In collaboration with Georgia Tech’s ADVANCE Program, she has developed faculty workshops on implicit bias and its impact on perceptions of competence.
+Julie Ancis served as the inaugural associate vice president for Institute Diversity, Equity and Inclusion at Georgia Tech where she provided operational leadership and consultation for strategic planning and assessment to achieve Georgia Tech’s inclusive excellence vision and goals.
+In collaboration with Georgia Tech’s ADVANCE Program, she developed and conducted faculty workshops on implicit bias and its impact on perceptions of competence.

 She served as co-director of the Leading Women@Tech Program from its inception in 2016 until October 2019.